Crew wakeup: 7:40 a.m. EDT

 Dragon trunk separation: 1:51 p.m.
 EDT

 Nosecone closes: 2:11 p.m.
 EDT

 Main parachutes deploy: 2:45 p.m.
 EDT

 Splashdown: 2:48 p.m.
 EDT

-The first SpaceX Crew Dragon spacecraft to carry astronauts successfully docked with the International Space Station today, May 31, at 10:16 a.m.
-EDT (1416 GMT) after a successful launch into orbit yesterday.
+The first SpaceX Crew Dragon spacecraft to carry astronauts successfully returned to Earth Aug.
+2 to end a historic two-month test flight for NASA.
 See our full coverage of the historic mission below.

-Elon Musk's space company is flying its first crewed mission, a test flight called Demo-2 to send NASA astronauts Bob Behnken and Doug Hurley to the International Space Station on a Crew Dragon capsule.
+Elon Musk's space company launched its first crewed mission, a test flight called Demo-2 to send NASA astronauts Bob Behnken and Doug Hurley to the International Space Station on a Crew Dragon capsule.
 It lifted off from Pad 39A of NASA's Kennedy Space Center in Florida.

 What's Crew Dragon?